StackStorm/stackstorm-st2community/README.md

 * StackStorm-Exchange organization daily slack update.
 Sends slack message with rollup of the last 24 hours of work within the StackStorm-Exchange organization.
+* StackStorm TSC monthly meeting reminders.
+Sends a slack message to the TSC team 30 minutes prior to the start of the monthly TSC meeting.

 ## Future
 * Community PR/Issue management